sequenceiq/blog-test/source/_posts/2014-12-22-cloudbreak-on-hdp-2-dot-2.markdown

 Do the difficult things while they are easy and do the great things while they are small.
 A journey of a thousand miles must begin with a single step.
 {% endblockquote %}

-We've walked a long journey since we started the company almost a year ago to reach where we are now, but it's not complete yet.
-We have big plans with our product stack.
+We've walked a long journey since we started the company almost a year ago to reach where we are now, but our products are not complete yet.
+We have big plans with our product stacks.
 A couple of things from our roadmap:

 ### Cloudbreak